DiscordAnaxes/Anaxes.xyz/README.md

 git clone https://github.com/DiscordAnaxes/Anaxes.xyz
 ```

-Next, change directory by:
+Next, change directory:

 ```bash
 cd Anaxes.xyz
 ```

-Then, open the directory by:
+Then, open the directory (This step is for Visual Studio Code.
+Please refer to your prefered IDE/Text Editor on how to open folders/directories.):

 ```bash
 code .